whitschroder/remote-sensing/_sources/intro.md

 Readings will be posted on the course website and should be completed before the relevant class period.
 A goal of this course is to create a resource that students can use to learn about remote sensing, so feel free to contribute additional readings in the context of that week’s topic.

+**Seminar Facilitation**
+Each week, students will be divided into teams to guide the discussion of that week's readings, taking up somewhere between 30 and 60 minutes of class time.
+Each student will likely be responsible for two seminar discussions, depending on course enrollment.

 **Labs**
 Every class period will have a lab component to introduce topics and techniques.